 The Limitations of Automation Testing

-Automated Tests Only Check What They have Been Programmed To Check
+Tests Only Check What’s Been Programmed

 It Is Expensive

 Just like time, money is a cost to the business.
 And to incorporate test automation correctly, a serious investment must be made upfront.
 These cost limitations of automation testing aren’t just for buying the right tools and resources—there’s a cost to labor in implementing these changes.
 Fortunately, there are cost-effective measures you can take so that automation testing doesn’t break your budget, such as enlisting the help of offshore outsourcing.

 Removing the human element from testing can siphon off creativity and native experience of engineers.
 A test script can only report on errors, but the human mind can see between the lines of a bug and proactively seek a solution.
 Some aspects of QA testing just are not compatible with automation, including subjective validation, adaptation to new functionality, testing while strategic functionality is still being developed and the user-focused areas of GUI testing.

 Whenever your software application is updated, your automated tests must be able to reliably produce accurate results.
 This often requires a review of all your automated test scripts and applying adjustments wherever necessary.
 Not doing so can often lead to false results that leave your product vulnerable to bugs and attacks.
 On the flip side, doing so can take up valuable time during the QA process.